Watch the entire event

 Take a sneak peek at the capabilities that Azure provides when combined with popular OSS DevOps tools.

 In this video, Armon Dadgar, the co-founder and CTO of HashiCorp, joins John Gossman, Architect on Azure Core team at Microsoft, to talk about the current state of the DevOps space and the HashiCorp tooling for provisioning infrastructure into the cloud.
 They also touch on the trends they currently see in the industry and finish up with some pointers for getting started on your journey towards the next generation of infrastructure deployment.

 Host Jenkins on Azure

-Arun Chandrasekhar, Program Manager for Azure DevOps OSS, returns to Azure Friday to talk with Donovan Brown about how to use Azure for Continuous Integration with Jenkins.
-Arun talks about the new Azure VM Agents plugin his team has contributed that takes advantage of the Azure Cloud to deploy and scale Jenkins build agents on demand.
+Arun Chandrasekhar, Programme Manager for Azure DevOps OSS, returns to Azure Friday to talk with Donovan Brown about how to use Azure for continuous integration with Jenkins.
+Arun talks about the new Azure Virtual Machine Agents plugin his team has contributed.
+It takes advantage of the Azure cloud platform to deploy and scale Jenkins build agents on demand.

 Get $200 in Azure credits and 12 months of popular services—free.

 Check out these quickstart tutorials and videos to get started quickly with Azure.